 Before you start

-- This article is applicable to merchants using the Recharge Checkout on Shopify or BigCommerce.
+- This article is only applicable to merchants using the Recharge Checkout on Shopify or BigCommerce.

 - Due to a Shopify limitation, merchants using the Shopify Checkout Integration are unable to use accelerated checkouts such as Apple Pay, Google Pay, Klarna, and more, for subscription purchases.
-You will need to configure your Shopify Payments account.
+Refer to Shopify's eligible subscription payment gateways to learn more about your options.

 Requirements and availability